Embiid scores 25, hits big 3 as 76ers beat Bulls 114-109

 CHICAGO (AP)Joel Embiid scored 25 points and made a tiebreaking 3-pointer to help the Philadelphia 76ers squeeze by the Chicago Bulls 114-109 on Saturday night.

 Philadelphia led by 19 midway through the second quarter before Chicago went on a big run to get back into the game prior to halftime.
-The Bulls went ahead in the third quarter.
-It remained tight the rest of the way, but the 76ers made just enough plays to beat Chicago for the 12th straight time.
+The Bulls took the lead in the third quarter, and it remained tight the rest of the way.
+But the 76ers made just enough plays to beat Chicago for the 12th straight time.

+”That wasn’t pretty,” coach Doc Rivers said. ”That was the first thing I told our guys.
+I said we’ll take the win.
+We’ve been playing great at the beginning of the game, and then we held on to win. … I just thought we lost our rhythm, lost our pace.”

 It was tied at 109 after the Bulls’ Nikola Vucevic made two foul shots with 1:10 left in the game.
 Embiid then missed two free throws after Patrick Williams fouled him away from the ball.

 Chicago’s Alex Caruso grabbed the rebound, but Zach LaVine missed a 19-footer.
-Embiid then nailed a 3 to give the Sixers a 112-109 lead with 18.1 seconds remaining.
+Embiid then nailed an open 3 to give the Sixers a 112-109 lead with 18.1 seconds remaining.

+”I can’t believe I missed two free throws,” Embiid said. ”Both of them, actually, I thought it was going in.
+But it happens.
+Some moments you (stink), some moments you’re good.
+But I was able to be wide open for the next one.
+There was no way I wasn’t taking that because I missed the two free throws.”

 DeRozan missed on a drive.
 Alex Caruso then stole a pass from P.J.
 Tucker, only to miss a 3, and Tobias Harris made two free throws with 4.4 seconds to play.

-Embiid delivered after sitting out Friday’s win at Toronto because of a sore right knee.
+Embiid had seven rebounds and four assists after sitting out Friday’s win at Toronto because of a sore right knee.
 James Harden scored 15, though he made just 2 of 13 shots.

 DeRozan, who reached the 20,000-point milestone in Friday’s loss at San Antonio, led Chicago with 24.